 I’ve worked in both office and remote settings, and I have spent an equal number of years in each environment so I would say that I have a fairly balanced experience when it comes to the two.
-While working remotely is the future, it does require extra effort and focus, especially when it comes to communication.
+While working remotely is the future, it does require extra effort and focus.
+Aside from equipping your team with the best remote tools, you must pay special attention to communication.

 Let’s take a look at an obvious difference between working in an office and in a remote setting: the amount of face-to-face time with your team.